Whatsapp Icon

 Probiotics for Digestive Health

-Probiotics, found in foods like yogurt and kefir or in supplement form, can support digestive health and may alleviate some gastrointestinal symptoms associated with gastric cancer.
+Probiotics, found in foods like yoghurt and kefir or in supplement form, can support digestive health and may alleviate some gastrointestinal symptoms associated with gastric cancer.

 Mental and Emotional Health

 Practices such as meditation, gentle yoga, and breathing exercises can help manage stress and anxiety.
-Joining a support group or seeking counseling might also provide emotional relief and support.
+Joining a support group or seeking counselling might also provide emotional relief and support.

 Physical Activity